matthias314/OffsetRanges.jl/README.md

 see `offsetarray` below.
 (As of this writing, OffsetArrays.jl has 1395 lines including docstrings, while OffsetRanges.jl has 159 lines for offset ranges and `offsetarray` plus 97 lines for OffsetArray.jl emulation.
-Docstrings as missing so far.)
+Docstrings are missing so far.)

 See `Base.IdentityUnitRange` and
 [IdentityRanges.jl](https://github.com/JuliaArrays/IdentityRanges.jl)